Limited to 736 pieces / 8 left in stock

 USD EUR GBP DKK

-The TTT KNIEVEL is a limited edition timepiece made from Evel Knievels iconic last stuntbike, a Harley-Davidson XR750 known as the “Shark Jump” bike.
+The TTT Knievel is a limited edition timepiece crafted from Evel Knievel’s iconic “Shark Jump” Harley-Davidson XR750 – the final stunt bike of his career.

 Dimensions